Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \mathbf{E}(x, y, z) = \sum_i \frac{q_i}{4\pi \epsilon_0} \frac{(x-x_i)\hat{\mathbf{i}} + (y-y_i)\hat{\mathbf{j}}+ (z-z_i)\hat{\mathbf{k}}}{((x-x_i)^2 + (y-y_i)^2 + (z-z_i)^2)^{3 \over 2}}
 {% end %}

-Where $(x_i, y_i, z_i)$ are the position of the charges and $(x, y, z)$ is the position of a point in space.
-Note that both for the discrete single-charge and multiple charge case, these equations for the $\mathbf{E}$ are only valid for localized charges (i.e. when charges can be considered approximately pointlike).
-Point charges do not exist in the real world and the whole expression blows up at $r = 0$, so rather these equations for the field must be used only within the limits of validity for these equations of the electric field.
-This could be a coupled condition $r > D$ where $D$ is some form of inner bound of the region where the approximation works.
+Where $(x_i, y_i, z_i)$ are the position of each of the charges and $(x, y, z)$ is the position of a point in space.
+Note that both for the discrete single-charge and multiple-charge case, these equations for the $\mathbf{E}$ are only valid for localized charges (i.e. when charges can be considered approximately pointlike).
+Point charges do not exist in the real world and the whole expression blows up at $r = 0$, so rather these equations for the field are approximate for a distance $r \gg 0$ that is far from the charges.

+> **Note of nuance for the advanced reader:** We will later see that by Gauss's law, any *spherically-symmetric* distribution of charge (such as a sphere of charge) acts as if all of its charge were concentrated at its center, i.e. act the same as point charges.
+This means that non-point particles _do_ exactly follow Coulomb's law so long as they are spherically-symmetric.
+In addition, protons and electrons do indeed act similar (but not exactly) like point particles, or at least can be treated as such.
+So this is not as bad of an approximation as it may seem.

 ### Other formulations for the electric field produced by discrete charges